 (2) Component services or activities which may include securing necessary health care and living arrangements; obtaining legal services; and providing counseling, child care education, and training in and development of parenting skills.

-(LL) "Prescription" means the provision of a prescribed drug in a day treatment or residential treatment setting for children.
+(NN) "Prescription" means the provision of a prescribed drug in a day treatment or residential treatment setting for children.

-(MM) "Prevention and intervention" means:
+(OO) "Prevention and intervention" means:

 (1) Services or activities designed to provide early identification and/or timely intervention to support families and prevent or ameliorate the consequences of abuse, neglect, or domestic violence, or to assist in making arrangements for alternate placement or living arrangements where necessary.
 Such services may also be provided to prevent the removal of a child or adult from the home.

-(2) Component services and activities which may include investigation assessment and/or evaluation of the extent of the problem; counseling, including mental health counseling or therapy as needed; developmental and parenting skills training; respite care; and other services including supervision, case management, and transportation.
+(2) Component services and activities which may include investigation, assessment and/or evaluation of the extent of the problem; counseling, including mental health counseling or therapy as needed; developmental and parenting skills training; respite care; and other services including supervision, case management, and transportation.

-(NN) "Procedure" means the provision of a complete specified procedure in family planning including but not limited to vasectomy, insertion of intrauterine device (IUD), materials and anesthetic.
+(PP) "Procedure" means the provision of a complete specified procedure in family planning including but not limited to vasectomy, insertion of intrauterine device (IUD), materials and anesthetic.

-(OO) "Protective services for adult" means:
+(QQ) "Protective services for adult" means:

 (1) Services or activities designed to prevent or remedy abuse, neglect, or exploitation of adults who are unable to protect their own interest.